Tee Higgins Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- Higgins collected zero receiving yards in his lone career matchup against the Chargers, 56.5 fewer than his over/under for Sunday's game.
+- Higgins racked up zero receiving yards in his lone career matchup against the Chargers, 56.5 fewer than his over/under for Sunday's game.

-- Higgins did not have a touchdown catch in that contest against the Chargers.
+- Higgins did not have a touchdown catch in that outing against the Chargers.

-- The 218.3 passing yards the Chargers allow per game makes them the NFL's third-ranked pass defense this season.
+- The 218.3 yards per game the Chargers are conceding through the air makes them the NFL's third-ranked pass defense.

-- The Chargers have given up 16 passing TDs this season (1.5 per game), ranking them 10th among NFL defenses.
+- The Chargers' defense is 10th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Steelers, Higgins was targeted eight times, totaling 114 yards on six receptions (averaging 19 yards per catch) while scoring one touchdown.
+- In last week's matchup with the Steelers, Higgins reeled in six passes for 114 yards (19 yards per catch) and scored one touchdown while being targeted eight times.

-- Higgins' 14 receptions (on 19 targets) have netted him 207 yards (69.0 ypg) and one touchdown in his last three games.
+- Higgins' 19 targets have resulted in 14 receptions for 207 yards (69.0 ypg) and one touchdown during his last three games.

 Higgins' Cincinnati Teammates